This post contains affiliate links and I may earn a commission if you make a purchase.

 Working from home seems to be more popular and feasible than ever before.
 With a rise in the use of creative industries and online business, more people than ever are making a living right where they live!
 The advantages are obvious in some ways but can be specific to your own industry and situation.

 A clear advantage for many is the lack of a daily commute.
-For anyone in either a remote location or on an excessively congested route, this can be a lifesaver.
-It is not only more cost effective but also saves time and increases productivity.
+This can be a lifesaver for anyone in either a remote location or on an excessively congested route.
+It is not only more cost-effective but also saves time and increases productivity.
 Many employees report that their daily commute means they arrive at work exhausting or suffering from the effects of stress.

 Especially around existing commitments or home life.
 Many people begin working from home if they become carers for relatives or partners, for example.
 Many new parents may also find a way to work from home.

 But for all of the advantages, working from home can present some serious personal considerations.
 We must be honest about whether our work would flourish or suffer if done entirely under our own motivation.
 We should also consider whether our home environment is a suitable setting for our work.
 We should feel confident that we could meet daily requirements without being distracted.

 Working from home can be the beginning of a happier and more productive career, but we need to make some careful considerations first.
 The process of working from home can vary greatly depending on what industry you work in.

 Freelancers are in quite a different position to those on contract, for example.
 But some of the principles of success can be applied across the board.

 How we would manage our day and our working hours is perhaps the initial consideration we should take.
 Would our day be determined by the work we receive from a company, for example?
 If so, are we confident that we could meet deadlines and word counts without the extra support or encouragement of staff?